Watch the Video Tutorial

 Place at 100%

-Place the image on a letter landscape InDesign page at 9” wide by 6” tall at 300dpi.
+Place the image in the provided InDesign document at 9” wide by 6” tall at 300dpi.
+That means at 100% in InDesign.